Apple unveils the iPhone 13: Here's what's new and what it'll cost

 While Apple fans may argue that every new iPhone is the latest and greatest, in recent years each upgrade has proved to be an iteration on the previous model — not a breakthrough.
 If you have one of the latest models, such as the iPhone 12 or even the iPhone 11, don't feel pressured to upgrade, even if you lack 5G capability.
 While 5G is indeed a transformational technology that has the potential to enable lots of cool innovations, its rollout has been slow — it's not even available yet in most markets.

-But there is one group of customers who might find the iPhone 13 — especially the Pro and Pro Max models — to be more essential: people who work remotely.
+But there are two groups of customers who might find the iPhone 13 — especially the Pro and Pro Max models — to be more essential: parents and people who work remotely.
+You can't retake photos of your kids and the new cameras take spectacular photos.
+Remote and hybrid workers will appreciate multitasking with the faster processor and Center Stage video calls.

 "The iPhone 13 announcement is almost counterintuitively important," said Apple analyst Rene Ritchie.
 "The focus is on the processor, camera and radio updates rather than big design changes.
 It's not as flashy as a redesigned phone, but the additional power and 5G features are significant for a lot of people."